 On most days, I probably wouldn’t describe my breakfast as fun, but on a day when Breakfast Pull Apart Bread is on the table, that’s 100% what I’d call it.
 This savory monkey bread casserole turns a classic ham and egg breakfast sandwich into a delightful pull apart bread that is made for sharing.

-Set this in front of a table full of guests and watch them go wild.
+Set this in front of a table full of guests with a pitcher of Brunch Punch and watch them go wild.
 No one can resist grabbing a hunk of bread and watching its pillowy, cheesy centers tear away from the loaf.

 Sure, we could use knives and forks like civilized adults, but why not just cut out the middle man (errrr…fork) and use our hands to deliver all this carby goodness directly to our faces?

-I’m sure I’m restating my opinion here, but ANY breakfast recipe that mixes up the delivery of classic breakfast ingredients (especially when my fingers and dipping are involved) is a big ‘ol thumbs up in my book. (see Eggs In A Basket for proof.)
+I’m sure I’m restating my opinion here, but ANY breakfast recipe that mixes up the delivery of classic breakfast ingredients is a big ‘ol thumbs up in my book. (see Eggs In A Basket for proof.)
 So, it looks like this Breakfast Pull Apart Bread is gonna fit right in perfectly.

 Whatever you want to call it–Pull Apart Bread, Breakfast Monkey Bread, or Bundt Pan Breakfast Casserole, this recipe is quite the crowd pleaser and I can’t wait to show you how to make it!